celo-org/docs/blog/03-07-2-23-building-a-celo-remittance-system-a-technical-tutorial-for-developers/building-a-celo-remittance-system-a-technical-tutorial-for-developers.md

     }
 ```

 This code defines a new smart contract called ‘Remittance’.
 The ‘owner’ variable is set to the address of the contract creator.
-The ‘sendRemittance’ function is used to send funds to the ‘recipient’ address.
+The ```sendRemittance``` function is used to send funds to the ```recipient``` address.
 The hash parameter is used to ensure that the recipient can only withdraw the funds if they know the correct passphrase.

 ## Adding the Secure Messaging Protocol